Jeep DJ: DJ-5E Electruck

 American Motors experimented with electric vehicles and starting in 1974 mass-produced the DJ-5E, a rear-wheel drive electric delivery van, also known as the Electruck.

-Similar in appearance and in most of its dimensions, the DJ-5E was powered by a set of two 27-volt lead-acid batteries with a 54-volt 30 bhp compound wound DC motor with electronic regulation made by Gould Electronics.
-The U.S. Postal Service purchased 352 vehicles for the use in cities with serious air pollution.
-The Electruck was capable of cruising at 33 mph with a range of 29 mi with 20% of its battery power still remaining in reserve.
+Similar in appearance and in most of its dimensions, the DJ-5E was powered by a set of 27-volt lead-acid batteries with a 54-volt 30 bhp compound wound DC motor.
+The motor was mounted in the location of the conventional transmission with a short driveshaft to the rear differential featuring a 5.89:1 gear ratio.
+The engine bay contained the battery pack totaling 330 amp hours (17.8 kWh) capacity.
+The Electruck featured an electronic, silicon-controlled, rectifier-based, and continuously-adjustable speed electronic module made by Gould Electronics that controlled forward or reverse direction, provided for regenerative braking, and supplied 12-volt power for accessories and lighting.
+The Electruck had a top speed of 40 mph and was capable of cruising at 33 mph with a range of 29 mi with 20% of its battery power remaining in reserve.

+Analysis by NASA in 1977 concluded that the DJ-5E was "state-of-the-art."
+The U.S. Postal Service performed a "Route Profile Analysis," and the DJ-5E returned with a favorable verdict.
+It purchased 352 vehicles for mail delivery in cities with severe air pollution.
+Five units were acquired by Canada Post for a total of 357 Electrucks built by AM General.